NoBaseCase/NoBaseCase/README.md

 # Rolando Fuentes
 ### Salutations 👋
-I'm Rolando Fuentes from Texas 🤠.
+I'm Rolando Fuentes and I'm from Texas 🤠.
 I enjoy building full stack web applications in Django and Express.
 Some of my favorite languages and C++, Python and JavaScript.
 Im currently working as a web developer while I finish up my computer science undergrad 💻.
 Feel free to check out my LinkedIn.

 ### Languages and Frameworks ✨